triton-inference-server/server/docs/trace.md

   * Version: The version of model.

-  * QUEUE_INPUT: The tensor entering the queue of model to wait for scheduling.
+  * QUEUE_INPUT: The tensor entering the queue of a backend to wait for scheduling.

   * BACKEND_OUTPUT: The tensor in the response of a backend.